Hello Students! Here are a few notes about technology for the 2025 Shasta Forestry Challenge.

 - Know how to pace a chain.

-- Know how to use the following forestry tools: Biltmore Stick (diameter and height), clinometer, compass, diameter tape, densitometer, and angle gauge [angle gauge 2].
+- Know how to use the following forestry tools: Biltmore Stick (diameter and height), clinometer, compass, diameter tape, and angle gauge [angle gauge 2].
 For information on purchasing your own set of tools, see our recommended tools list.
 All of these tools can be purchased from Forestry Suppliers, Inc.

-- Interpret volume tables using raw data.
+- Interpret volume tables and site class tables using raw data.

 - Determine forest species composition using a 1/10 acre square or circular plot.